Vanishing Point (1971 film): Track listing

-"Nobody Knows" is the first ever recording by Kim Carnes, credited on the soundtrack as "Kim & Dave" (with husband Dave Ellingson).
+"Nobody Knows" is the first-ever recording by Kim Carnes, credited on the soundtrack as "Kim & Dave" (with husband Dave Ellingson).
 Carnes also wrote the song performed by Big Mama Thornton.
-The pop music group Delaney, Bonnie & Friends had a small role as a Christian music band, which included singer Rita Coolidge and singer/songwriter David Gates at the piano.
+The pop music group Delaney, Bonnie & Friends had a small role as a Christian music band, which included singer Rita Coolidge and singer-songwriter David Gates at the piano.

 The baby held by one of the singers is Bekka Bramlett, who later replaced Stevie Nicks in Fleetwood Mac.

 Reception

 Vanishing Point premiered in January 1971 and did not receive positive notices.
 In his review for the Los Angeles Times, Charles Champlin wrote, "Vanishing Point might have had a point, but it ... ah ... got lost.
 What's left is sophisticated craft and fashionably hokey cynicism".
 Variety magazine said, "While stock car addicts may be able to maintain interest in the ultra-fast manipulation of the car, many viewers will just get car-sick ... or sick of the car, which isn't the same thing".
 Larry Cohen, in the Reporter criticized the film for being "calculated, tedious and in desperate need of tightening, the picture, produced by Norman Spencer, is uninvolving and devoid of a cohesiveness that might have made it work".

+On the other hand, music journalist and essayist Robert Christgau included Vanishing Point on his list of the year's best films at number four.
+While conceding the characterization to be "tacky", he said the "whole virtue" of this "mostly ignored B-movie" is "visual rather than romantic", while recommending viewers see the movie under the influence of cannabis.

 Newman recalls that Fox had no faith in the film and released it in neighborhood theaters only to disappear in less than two weeks.
 However, it was a critical and commercial success in the UK and Europe which prompted the studio to re-release it in the United States on a double bill with The French Connection.
 After completing its run at the cinema box office, the film gained extended life as it became a second feature favorite in drive-in theaters across the US, often as a double-feature paired with another car chase film, Dirty Mary, Crazy Larry.
 A cult following began to develop, due in large part to a broadcast on network television in 1976.

 The film earned rentals of $4,250,000 in North America.